Missed Connection? Claim Compensation From The Airline

 The good news is that you might be able to claim compensation for your missed connection.

-This guide guides you step-by-step through the exact process that you need to follow to get the best of the situation.
+This complete step-by-step guide will walk you through the exact process that you need to follow to get the best of the situation if, like Chris, you miss your connection at the airport.

 Can I Get a Compensation When I Miss My Connecting Flight?